 - Open the main valve on your cylinder and let any remaining compressed CO2 escape.

 - Attach the refilling hose.
-The other end of the hose is attached to a much bigger cylinder of CO2.
+The other end of the hose is attached to a compressor which is connected to a much bigger cylinder of CO2.
 The hose has a closed valve and CO2 will not flow yet.

 - Place your cylinder on a weighing scale and tare the weighing scale.
 This means they set the weight reading of the scale to zero even though your cylinder is sitting on it.
 This allows them to weigh how much gas is being filled into your cylinder.

-- Open the valve on the refilling hose.
+- Open the valve on the refilling hose and turn on the compressor.
 CO2 gas will start to flow from the big cylinder into your cylinder.
-Usually, they will also turn on a gas pump which makes the process faster and also helps to fill your cylinder to the proper pressure/capacity.
+The compressor makes the process faster and also helps to fill your cylinder to the proper pressure/capacity.

 - They will watch the weighing scale and stop the refill once it reaches the correct weight.
-For example, if your cylinder has a capacity of 5L, they will stop the refilling when the weight reaches 3kg.
+For example, if your cylinder has a capacity of 5L, they will stop refilling when the weight reaches 3kg.
 Typically it will overshoot by a few hundred grams by the time they close the valve.
-So sometimes you might get 3.3kg of CO2 which is pretty much the “full” weight.
+So sometimes you might get the “full” weight.

-- The last steps are to switch off the pump, close the valves, detach the hose, etc.
+- The last steps are to switch off the compressor, close the valves, detach the hose, etc.